alfahq/mcp/README.md

 # Alfa

-Alfa allows you to include always-updated library docs in Cursor, Windsurf, and VS Code using our MCP (model context protocl) server.
+Alfa allows you to include always-updated library docs in Cursor, Windsurf, and VS Code using our MCP (model context protocol) server.

 Now you won't have to vibe code with stale information, our MCP feeds up-to-date docs and code samples to your editor.